sa-tre/satre-specification/docs/source/roles.md

   - People who ensure data within a TRE is maintained and processed in ways useful to researchers, including providing data extracts to specific projects or researchers.
 May also be known as Data Wranglers or Data Cleaners.
 * - Database Administrator
   - People responsible for managing any databases included in the TRE.
 Where a database is used by multiple projects, this includes handling segregation of users and databases belonging to different projects.
 See {ref}`advanced_CCC`.
+* - Information Asset Owner
+  - This could be the custodian or owner of a dataset, project or other information asset within a TRE.

 ```